 This approach helps to reduce the overall volatility of your portfolio and increases the likelihood of achieving stable long-term returns.

-Tip: Investors must possess strong capital allocation skills to manage their desired risk level, returns, and financial goals.
+Tip: Investors must possess strong capital allocation skills to manage their desired risk level, returns and financial goals.

 Keep in mind that as market conditions change, your allocation can get skewed.
-For example, if one investment skyrockets, your portfolio’s stock percentage might shoot up too.
+For example, if one investment skyrockets, your portfolio’s stock percentage might also shoot up.

 Rebalancing is the process of readjusting your portfolio through buying and selling assets.
-This ensures your allocation stays on track and aligns with your strategy.
+This ensures that your allocation stays on track and aligns with your strategy.

 Different types of portfolio allocations

 When it comes to portfolio allocation, there’s no one-size-fits-all approach.
 The key is to find the right balance that suits your individual goals and risk tolerance.
+If you don’t know where to start, here are the three most popular portfolio types: aggressive, moderate and conservative.

 Aggressive portfolio allocation